 Joan M. Redwing received her B.S. in Chemical Engineering from the University of Pittsburgh and her Ph.D. in Chemical Engineering from the University of Wisconsin-Madison.
 After receiving her Ph.D., she was employed as a research engineer at Advanced Technology Materials, Inc. where she worked on the development of group III-nitride materials and devices.
 Dr. Redwing joined the faculty of the Department of Materials Science and Engineering at Penn State University in 2000.
-She holds appointments in the Department of Electrical Engineering and the Department of Chemical Engineering at Penn State and is a member of the Materials Research Institute.
-Dr. Redwing’s research interests are in the general area of electronic materials synthesis and characterization with a specific emphasis on semiconductor thin film, nanowire and 2D materials fabrication by chemical vapor deposition.
-She currently serves as secretary of the American Association for Crystal Growth and is an associate editor for the Journal of Crystal Growth and the Journal of Materials Research.
-She is a co-author on over 250 publications in refereed journals and holds 8 U.S. patents.
+She holds an adjunct appointment in the Department of Electrical Engineering and is a member of the Materials Research Institute.
+She currently serves as Director of the 2D Crystal Consortium (2DCC), an NSF-funded Materials Innovation Platform national user facility.
+Dr. Redwing’s research interests are in the general area of electronic materials synthesis and characterization with a specific emphasis on semiconductor thin film, nanowire and 2D materials synthesis by metalorganic chemical vapor deposition.
+She currently serves as vice president of the American Association for Crystal Growth, is an associate editor for the Journal of Crystal Growth and is the North American regional editor for the journal 2D materials.
+She is a fellow of APS, MRS and AAAS and was a Fulbright Scholar to Sweden in 2016.
+She is a co-author on over 300 publications in refereed journals and holds 8 U.S. patents.

-Dr. Redwing’s research interests lie in the general area of electronic and optoelectronic materials synthesis and characterization with a special emphasis on chemical vapor deposition processing of semiconductor thin films and nanomaterials.
+Dr. Redwing’s research interests lie in the general area of electronic and optoelectronic materials synthesis and characterization with a special emphasis on metalorganic chemical vapor deposition (MOCVD) processing of semiconductor thin films and nanomaterials.